johnalpha74/100-Days-of-Python/README.md

 # 100 Days of Code: The Complete CodeBrewers Python Bootcamp

 ### 🔰 Beginner
-Day 1: Working with Variables in Python to Manage Data <br> Day 2: Understanding Data Types and How to Manipulate Strings <br> Day 3: Control Flow and Logical Operators
+[Day 1](https://github.com/johnalpha74/100-Days-of-Python/tree/master/Day%2001) : Working with Variables in Python to Manage Data <br>
+Day 2: Understanding Data Types and How to Manipulate Strings <br> Day 3: Control Flow and Logical Operators
 Day 4: Randomisation and Python Lists <br>